 Yes, we are compatible with Wowza, along with Nginx, Unified Streaming Platform, Mist, AWS, Azure Media Server and more.

-Streamroot is currently compatible with browser-based middleware (Chromium and Opera) in set-top boxes, and we have developed native SDKs for mobile (Android and iOS), Apple TV (TVOS), Tizen, Amazon Fire stick and LG WebOS.
+Streamroot is compatible with browser-based middleware (Chromium and Opera) in set-top boxes, and we have developed native SDKs for mobile (Android and iOS), Apple TV (TVOS), Tizen, Amazon Fire stick and LG WebOS.